dart-lang/language/working/1426-extension-types/feature-specification-views.md

 `implicit`.

-This makes it possible to assign an expression of type `T` to a variable of type `V` (in order words, we do not need to call the constructor).
+This makes it possible to assign an expression of type `T` to a variable of type `V` (in other words, we do not need to call the constructor).
 This corresponds to "entering" the view type (accepting the specific discipline associated with `V`).
 Conversely, a cast from `V` to `T` is a downcast, and hence it must be written explicitly.